 What’s it like when the men hang on those crosses?

-The atmosphere's happy and everyone gets excited about it finally happening.
-When I went, there was a small VIP and press area and people kept yelling, “Hey look over here,” and stuff like that.
+It‘s happy and everyone is excited about it finally happening.
+There was a small VIP and press area and people kept yelling, “Hey look over here,” and stuff like that.
 “Look even sadder, please.“ It‘s like a festival.
 When you do it, you know what you‘re in for.

-Aren‘t there any people there that don‘t want to watch other people get crucified?
+Aren‘t there any people that don‘t want to watch this?

 No, everyone is used to it.
-Filipinos love to get together and party, just like everyone else.
+Filipinos love to get together and party together, just like everyone else.

 WORDS: TOM LITTLEWOOD